Tag: assumption

 Numbers 21:4–9; Psalm 107:1–3, 17–22; Ephesians 2:1–10; John 3:14–21

-One could that the snakes were an ongoing consequence.
-However, as the snakes were a consequence of bad behavior, it also can be concluded that the Israelite really didn’t have a change of heart, but a desire to avoid the consequences.
-Yes, it is a stretch assumption from the , but it certainly isn’t in regard to behavior.
+One could argue that the snakes were an ongoing consequence.
+However, as the snakes were a consequence of bad behavior, it also can be concluded that the Israelite really didn’t have a change of , but a desire to avoid the consequences.
+Yes, it is a stretch assumption from the Scriptures, but it certainly isn’t in regard to human behavior.

-The promise of life, and not just a worldly life, has always been part of the pull to follow God.
-Paul emphasizes that and new life cannot be earned.
+The of , and not just a worldly life, has always been part of the pull to follow God.
+Paul emphasizes that salvation and new life cannot be earned.
 Only God can grant it.
-Only God can gift it.
+Only God can it.

 Worldly life, such as the the bronze serpant represented, still ends in death.
 It is the life found in the cross lifted up that is everlasting.